NoahSyn10/VSCode-PyDoctestBtn/README.md

 ### v1.0.0 - 2021-02-02

-* Initial release of DoctestBtn
+* Initial release of DoctestBtn.
 * Introduced:
   * 'Doctest Python File in Terminal' command.
   * The doctest button (maps to the command).